vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

 * `remote_host` (string) - The host of the Xenserver / XCP-ng pool primary.
 Typically, these will be specified through environment variables as seen in the [examples](../../../examples).

+* `remote_ssh_port` (integer) - The port that SSH will be listening on in the Xenserver / XCP-ng pool primary.
+By default this is 22.

 * `remote_username` (string) - The XenServer username used to access the remote machine.

 * `remote_password` (string) - The XenServer password for access to the remote machine.